 I recently visited an NFC forum meeting where I listened to industry presentations and discussed with many NFC industry experts.
 User experience, user expectation, and physical level interoperability of various NFC devices came up frequently.
-This prompted me to finish this article, a draft version was written already while ago.
-I tested a few smartphones for NFC tapping user-friendliness and dug a bit deeper on the factors affecting the user experience.
+This prompted me to finish this article, a draft version was written already a while ago.
+I tested a few smartphones for NFC tapping user-friendliness and dug a bit deeper into the factors affecting the user experience.

 Three NFC Application Types

 When I think of NFC, I think of three very different application types and different experiences with them.

 - Smart card: Think of a hotel keycard or a metro ticket.
 In my experience, NFC works smoothly and reliably in these applications.
 I have frequently had issues with magnetic stripe key cards, but NFC has worked perfectly.
 In these applications, a consumer carries the tag and a dedicated reader is used.

 - Device-to-device: There are also emerging examples with excellent feedback of applications where 2 devices share information.
 For example, a phone placed to a center console of a car controls the settings of the car’s infotainment system.